serverless/serverless/docs/guides/compose.md

 Deploying multiple services in a monorepository is a very common pattern across larger teams.
 Serverless Framework Compose is meant to simplify deploying and orchestrating multiple services:

 - Deploy multiple services in parallel
-- Deploy dependent services in a specific order
+- Deploy services in a specific order
 - Share outputs from one service to another
 - Run commands across multiple services